PART ONE

 “Pretty name.”

 She didn’t respond but grabbed her phone and made a show of turning off the ringer.
 At first, he came off as somewhat shy and halting, which she thought odd, given his decent looks and the fact he exuded money.
 Little things.
-The crisp linen shirt, the soft Italian leather shoes, the manicured scruff.
-That Patek Phillipe watch.
-The guy wreaked of sporty luxe.
+The crisp linen shirt, the soft leather shoes, the manicured scruff.
+That pricey Patek Phillipe watch.
+The guy reeked of sporty luxe.

 The drinks loosened him up.
 After a while, he became downright gabby.
 She learned more than she cared to know.
 No children, divorced, a Vet, played Yale baseball.
 He considered a pro career, but pursued medicine instead.
 Today he runs a research lab for an agricultural company.
 He lives alone with his cat.
 A rescue.

-“What kind of research lab do you run?” she asked.
+“What kind of lab do you run?” she asked.

 “Genetics.”